Guillaume-Cr/lunar_lander_per/README.md

 This implementation refers to the Rank-based prioritization mentionned in the paper rather than the Proportional prioritization.
 This means that the priorities associated with each environment state are stored in a conventional container (Here a dictionnary) rather than in a sum tree.

 This implementation with PER only can solve the lunar-lander environment in about 1200 episodes.
 It could be further improved by adding a the dueling Q-Network implementation.
-The computation of the weights necessary for the dueling Q-Network are already implemented here.
+The computation of the weights necessary for the dueling Q-Network in combination with PER are already implemented here.

 To run the training and observed the trained agent : `python launch.py`